Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

-Observe then that, if $B_1$ is empty, Lemma \ref{lem_empty} implies that $B'_1$ is empty, and so by Observation \ref{nestedness_characterization} it follows that the collection of entries of $\pi_\alpha$ up to the largest index of a basic region of $B'_1$ (i.e. $\{1,2,\ldots, e_3-1\}$) appear in $\pi_\alpha$ as a nested subword.
+Observe then that, referring back to the sequence of regions created in Lemma~\ref{lem_index_chain}, if $B_1$ is empty, Lemma~\ref{lem_empty} implies that $B'_1$ is empty, and so by Observation~\ref{nestedness_characterization} it follows that the collection of entries of $\pi_\alpha$ up to the largest index of a basic region of $B'_1$ (i.e. $\{1,2,\ldots, e_3-1\}$) appear in $\pi_\alpha$ as a nested (not necessarily contiguous) subword.
 Our strategy is then to proceed by modifying the surface $\pg$ via a sequence of punctures, which will have the effect of removing all regions $\mathcal{R}(\pos_1,\pos_2) \setminus \mathcal{R}(\pos^*_1,\pos^*_2)$, and isolating each of the fixed points $y_{e_j}$.
-This will allow us to generalize Lemma \ref{lem_structure} to apply to each region of $\mathcal{R}(\pos^*_1,\pos^*_2)$, and then show that the `overlapping regions' which characterize the non-nested case are an obstruction to consistency.
+This will allow us to generalize Lemma~\ref{lem_structure} to apply to each region of $\mathcal{R}(\pos^*_1,\pos^*_2)$, and then show that the `overlapping regions' which characterize the non-nested case are an obstruction to consistency.

 We begin by defining our sequence of modifications.
-Given $\pos^*_i$ as in Lemma \ref{lem_index_chain}, let $\pg^j$ be the surface given by deleting a pair of points from a neighborhood of each of the midpoints $\{ y_{e_k} \ | \ e_k \leq 2j \}$ as in Figure \ref{fig_deletion_points}.
-To be precise, we chose a neighborhood about each such point such that the restriction of $\{\gamma_1,\gamma_2,\tau_\alpha^{-1}(\mon(\gamma_1)),\tau_\alpha^{-1}(\mon(\gamma_2))\}$ to this neighborhood is a pair of arcs with a single intersection point, so these arcs divide the neighborhood into 4 `quadrants', two of which are filled by $B_j$ and $B_j'$.
-We then delete a neighborhood of a point in the interior of each of the other two quadrants (Figure \ref{fig_deletion_points}).
-Note that this has the effect of removing from $\mathcal{R}(\pos_1,\pos_2)$ each region which contains either of these points, so that each midpoint is isolated in the new region set.
+Given $\pos^*_i$ as in Lemma~\ref{lem_index_chain}, let $\pg^j$ be the surface given by deleting a pair of points from a neighborhood of each of the \cpoints $\{ y_{e_k} \ | \ e_k \leq 2j \}$ as in Figure~\ref{fig_deletion_points}.
+To be precise, we chose a neighborhood about each of these points such that the restriction of $\{\gamma_1,\gamma_2,\tau_\alpha^{-1}(\mon(\gamma_1)),\tau_\alpha^{-1}(\mon(\gamma_2))\}$ to this neighborhood is a pair of arcs with a single intersection point, so these arcs divide the neighborhood into 4 `quadrants', two of which are filled by the pair of regions for which the given \cpoint is a vertex.
+We then delete a neighborhood of a point in the interior of each of the remaining two quadrants (Figure~\ref{fig_deletion_points}).
+Note that this has the effect of removing from $\mathcal{R}(\pos_1,\pos_2)$ each region which contains either of these points, so that each \cpoint is isolated in the new region set.

 Observe that our arcs $\gamma_i$ as well as their images are preserved by this construction, so may be viewed as lying on each of the $\pg^j$, and similarly the mapping class $\tau_\alpha^{-1} \circ \mon$ can be viewed as an element of each $\Gamma_{\pg^j}$.